hashicorp/consul-esm/README.md

 // The Consul datacenter to use. datacenter = "dc1"

+// The target Admin Partition to use. partition = ""

 // The CA file to use for talking to Consul over TLS.
 Can also be provided
 // though the CONSUL_CACERT environment variable.
 ca_file = ""